 Taking this idea further is Beeple and the B20 token.
 The digital artworks made by Beeple are at the center of attention as crypto art is seeing major growth.
 His artwork CROSSROAD sold on the secondary market for $6.6 million, as a result, the B20 token has seen a tremendous value increase.

 The B20 token is one of the most interesting projects in the NFT space because it decentralizes ownership over multi-million dollar artworks that would not be available to most people.
 B20 is a token that fractionalized ownership over 20 digital artworks by Beeple, an American artist who’s currently one of the rising stars in modern arts.

 As NFTs became more valuable, the community simply found a way to allow more user access.
 It is this level of innovation that makes the blockchain, dapp, and NFT space so interesting to watch.

 The introduction of digital ownership through NFTs is truly exciting.
 Real digital ownership is around the corner and the world appears to be pivoting to a more digital life overall.
-In part, spurred on by the Covid-19 pandemic in 2020.
+In part spurred on by the Covid-19 pandemic.

 As more and more people need to protect themselves from the outside world might we live in digital habitats full time?

 If so, we will need things to do in these virtual worlds, and NFTs can provide the perfect solution to real digital ownership.
 Now you have a deeper understanding of what Non-Fungible tokens are and are up-to-date to decide whether it’s an investment worth making.